Edge Summer

 Campus Facilities

-There are many recreational facilities on the UD campus that can be used by Edge students without charge.
+There are many recreational facilities on the UD campus that can be used by Edge students for free.
 Basketball courts, large grassy areas, beach volleyball courts and tennis courts are all available on campus.
-The Carpenter Sports Building can also be used by students wishing to play basketball, climb a rock wall or use exercise machines, to name just a few activities.
+The Carpenter Sports Building can also be used by students wishing to play basketball, swim, do yoga, lift weights or use exercise machines, and more.
+Students will also have access to Perkins Student Center and Trabant University Center for recreational use or studying spaces, as well as Morris Library.

 Tim Danos, M.P.A.